Željko Adžić

 Željko Adžić (also known as Jerry Adzic) (born 28 August 1965, in Požega) is a Croatian retired footballer.

 Club career

 He won the Prva HNL with HAŠK Građanski (Dinamo Zagreb) in 1993.
 While playing with Melbourne Croatia he won the Johnny Warren Medal.
-Left Australia shortly afterwards after allegedly engaging in relations with the 16-year-old daughter of a Melbourne Knights committee member.
+Left Australia shortly afterwards to return to Dinamo Zagreb.

 International career

 He played one game internationally for Croatia, a friendly match against Ukraine on 26 June 1993 scoring at Maksimir Stadium.